macosas/AzureLogicApps/Sentinel/SentinelConfigBackup.md

 ## Permissions

-It's convenient to configure a Service Principal in Azure AD to make calls to the Azure API REST. instead of a user.
+It's convenient to configure a Service Principal in Azure AD to make calls to the Azure API REST, instead of a user.
 This Enterprise Application must have 'user_impersonation' permissions and the necessary IAM permission per RBAC on each subscription or resource group where you where it will run.

 Only Reader role are needed on Sentinel Subscription.